Cardboard (film)

-Cardboard is a 2025 English animated short film written and directed by J.P.
-Vine and produced by Locksmith Animation.
-The 9-minute animated film about a family of homeless pigs was selected in various festivals, premiering at the Annecy International Animation Film Festival and LA Shorts International Film Festival.
+Cardboard is a 2025 British animated short film written and directed by J.P.
+Vine and produced by Locksmith Animation, DNEG Animation and Ritzy Animation.
+The short film, which is about a family of homeless pigs, was selected in various festivals, including the Annecy International Animation Film Festival, the LA Shorts International Film Festival, the BFI London Film Festival, the Flickers Rhode Island International Film Festival and the Animation Is Film Festival.
+Cardboard was shortlisted for Best Animated Short Film at the 98th Academy Awards and was also nominated for Best Animated Short Subject at the 53rd Annie Awards in 2026.

-Plot
+Premise

 A single dad pig and his piglets move into a dilapidated trailer park.
-While the dad feels like he let down his family, the kids use a cardboard box to trigger a wildly imaginative adventure, transforming Dad’s view of their new home.
+While the dad feels like he let down his family, the kids use a cardboard box to trigger an imaginative adventure, transforming Dad’s view of their new home.